 The whole room was bright and accented with lovely wooden beams , giving it a nice shot of character.
 In one corner was a large sink with a lovely big mirror, surrounded by its own light.
 There was a hair dryer on the wall which I didn’t think would be that good but it was actually reasonably powerful.

 The bathroom is divided into two.

 Downstairs, the toilet is tucked under the stairs in a classy little bathroom.
 Down here there was just simple soap.
 It was really nice but I didn’t love having to come down the stairs in the dark to use it at night.
-Being in our 30s, we didn’t have to do it more than once each but it is worth bearing in mind if you use the loo a lot over the course of a night.
+We didn’t have to do it more than once, but it is worth bearing in mind if you use the loo a lot over the course of a night.
 Request a room all on one level if that is the case.
 The shower was in a huge, cubby hole in the corner of the room.
 I thought it was going to be a small thing but there was a huge seat/shelf to one side.
 It was perfect for shaving my legs!
 We were given an abundance of toiletries in the shower and made use of a fair few. they had a nice unisex fragrance.

 A Little Look Around the Property